laminas/laminas-router/doc/book/routing.md

 ```

 Routes will be queried in a LIFO order, and hence the reason behind the name
-`RouteStack`. zend-mvc provides two implementations of this interface,
+`RouteStack`. zend-router provides two implementations of this interface,
 `SimpleRouteStack` and `TreeRouteStack`.
 In each, you register routes either one
 at a time using `addRoute()`, or in bulk using `addRoutes()`.